NetComposer/nksip/doc/TUTORIAL.md

 This a simple tutorial covering the basic aspects of NkSIP.

-Firt of all install NkSIP:
+Firt of all install last stable version of NkSIP:
 ```
 > git clone https://github.com/kalta/nksip
 > cd nksip
+> git checkout v0.3.0 -q
 > make
 > make tutorial
 ```